Croisière de Bruix: Departure from Brest

-In early 1799 the French Directory ordered the commander of the Atlantic Fleet, Vice-Admiral Étienne Eustache Bruix, to take his fleet to sea with the express intention of ending British naval dominance in the Mediterranean and relieving Napoleon's trapped army in Egypt.
+In early 1799 the French Directory ordered the commander of the Atlantic Squadron, Vice-admiral Étienne Eustache Bruix, to take his fleet to sea with the express intention of ending British naval dominance in the Mediterranean and relieving Napoleon's trapped army in Egypt.
 The force Bruix mustered was one of the most numerous and strongest fleets to sail during the French Revolutionary Wars.
-It included four ships of more than 100 guns, two 80-gun and 19 74-gun ships of the line accompanied by six frigates two corvettes and two avisos.
+It included four ships of more than 100 guns, two 80-gun and nineteen 74-gun ships of the line accompanied by six frigates, two corvettes and two avisos.
 The ships were fully manned, the 100-gun ships carrying more than a thousand crew each and the total number of sailors estimated at 23,761 with an additional 100 soldiers.
 Unusually for a French fleet of this era, the crews were also experienced men; many having served in the squadrons of French gunboats that defended the coast against the blockade squadrons of the Royal Navy.

 Bruix' orders were to reclaim the Mediterranean by relieving Malta and the island of Corfu which, unbeknownst to the French, had just fallen to a Russian expeditionary force.
 The fleet was then instructed to convoy supplies and reinforcements to the army in Egypt.
 The destination of this force was well hidden: French newspapers announced the intention of the fleet was to convey another expeditionary force to Ireland following the failure at Tory Island in October 1798.
-On 27 April 1799, when the French fleet was already at sea, a chasse-marée Rebecca allowed itself to be captured by the armed lugger Black Joke.
-On board the French vessel was a naval captain who was carrying false dispatches which identified Ireland as the target.
-This information encouraged the Admiralty to consider Ireland the most likely target They consequently ordered Bridport to make the defence of Ireland his highest priority, although many naval officers questioned the circumstances in which Rebecca was captured, correctly guessing that the dispatches were fakes.
+On 27 April 1799, when the French fleet was already at sea, the chasse-marée Rebecca allowed herself to be captured by the British hired armed lugger Black Joke.
+On board Rebecca was a French Navy captain who was carrying false dispatches that identified Ireland as the intended target.
+This information encouraged the British Admiralty to consider Ireland the most likely target.
+They consequently ordered Bridport to make the defence of Ireland his highest priority, although many naval officers questioned the circumstances in which Rebecca was captured, correctly guessing that the dispatches were fakes.